Haisla people: Dances

 Dances are normally performed during wintertime at great feasts and potlatches.
 The Haisla have a series of dances that they perform, which are ranked from the lowest to highest.
 The lowest dances are usually performed by younger members and commoners, while the higher dances are reserved for nobles and chiefs.
 Participants in the dance are recognized by the “five vertical streaks on both sides of the face”.
 The three highest dances are secret, called hai'likula (a word meaning magical or shamanistic) and commoners are not permitted to know the details.
 Jesters are used to entertain the crowd as dancers would make their preparations behind a screen.
-They also will dance in select dances.
+They also dance in select dances.
 The position of jester is hereditary via the matrilineal line.
 The preparation for the higher dances is reserved for nobleman and woman, as they are the only members of the tribe that are permitted to witness these preparations.
 Although noblewomen were not permitted to dance in the higher dances, they were involved in helping with the preparations.
 These highest three dances also include the use of whistles and rattles, and the tone of the whistle is distinctive to the dance being performed.
 Members of the two highest dances are thought to possess magical powers.

 Series of Dances, starting with the lowest: